Momentum-Team-16/course/references/tools.md

 ## Back End Tools

 - [🐛 Debugging Python For Fun & Profit (video)](https://www.youtube.com/watch?v=rMCZgYfEJJI)
-- [Code Style Checks in Python](https://julien.danjou.info/code-style-checks-in-python/) _We installed `flake8` on the first day of this phase.
-This post gives you some detail about what it's for and why you need it._
+- [Code Style Checks in Python](https://julien.danjou.info/code-style-checks-in-python/) _This post gives you some detail about what flake8 for and why you need it._
 - [DB Browser for SQLite](https://sqlitebrowser.org/) - a GUI for your sqlite database

 ## Collaboration